-The Company acquired the Ground Lease at 6201 Hollywood Boulevard, a 183,802 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
-The land is improved with approximately 535 apartments, 71,200 square feet of retail space, 1,300 underground parking spaces and signage facing Hollywood Boulevard.
+The Company acquired the existing Ground Lease at 6201 Hollywood Boulevard, a 183,802 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
 The Ground Lease had 87 years remaining on its term at the time of acquisition.

-The Company acquired the Ground Lease at 6200 Hollywood Boulevard, a 143,151 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
-The site is currently under construction.
-Once completed by the Company's tenant, it will be improved with approximately 507 apartments, 56,100 square feet of retail space, 1,237 underground parking spaces, and signage facing Hollywood Boulevard.
+The Company acquired the existing Ground Lease at 6200 Hollywood Boulevard, a 143,151 square foot land parcel subject to a long term Ground Lease located in Los Angeles, CA in the Hollywood neighborhood adjacent to the Hollywood/Vine metro station.
+The site is currently under construction as a multi-family development with retail space and underground parking.
 The Ground Lease had 87 years remaining on its term at the time of acquisition.